Intelligent-Instruments-Lab/iil.is/src/routes/news/summer_interns.md

 <CaptionedImage
-  src="stock/student_IIL.png"
+  src="stock/student_IIL.jpeg"
-  alt="A young man sitting with an intelligent string instrument in front of blue and yellow shelves." caption="Doctoral student Victor studying the langspil at our offices in IUA Þverholt."/>
+  alt="A young man sitting with an intelligent string instrument in front of blue and yellow shelves." caption="Doctoral student Victor studying the langspil at our lab in IUA Þverholt."/>

 **Sumarstörf fyrir nemendur við Intelligent Instruments Lab**